Table of Contents

 |Beta-2 microglobulin||Multiple myeloma, lymphoma, and leukemia||0.6–2.45 mg/L; elevated in case of limited renal function|

 Tumor markers provide good indications of the activity of a tumor.
 As a prognostic parameter for the progression of the disease while being treated, tumor marker levels can serve only as benchmarks and are not 100% accurate; still, they offer solid prognoses about the success of the treatment.
 If one of the examined marker concentrations falls below 50% of the biological halftime of the marker, this is considered a sign of remission (i.e., the temporary or permanent subsidence of the symptoms of the disease).
 This situation would occur in the post-operative phase.

-A constant tumor persistence or further increase by more than 25% point to a stable disease.
+A constant tumor persistence or further increase by more than 25% point to stable disease.
 An increase of the marker concentrations after treatment and after a previous normalization of those levels points to a relapse, indicating further diagnostic measures.

 It is crucial that tumor marker levels should not be treated as an isolated phenomenon; rather, the patient’s entire condition, including all diagnostic measures, have to be taken into account.
 In 50 % of all tumor cases, the increase of tumor marker levels precedes diagnostic imaging.
 This means, a tumor can be detected first in the blood and then in, for instance, radiological images.

 Westergren’s erythrocyte sedimentation rate as a non-specific diagnostic tool

-The erythrocyte sedimentation rate (ESR) is defined as the rate at which red blood cells settle out of the plasma under the conditions of gravity in blood that has been treated to be unable to coagulate.
+The erythrocyte sedimentation rate (ESR) is defined as the rate at which red blood cells settle out of the plasma under the conditions of gravity in the blood that has been treated to be unable to coagulate.
 The standard method is Westergren’s method, in which the height of the plasma layer above the settled red blood cells is measured in millimeters.
 The normal value for men is 3 – 8 mm within one hour; for women, it is 6 – 11 mm per hour.

 The rate of sedimentation depends on the number of erythrocytes (hematocrit) and the form and aggregation of the erythrocytes.
 The more erythrocytes, the greater is the friction and interference between them and the slower they sink to the bottom.